dereuromark/cakephp-file-storage/docs/Documentation/Getting-a-File-Path-and-URL.md

 If you're using an entity from this plugin, or extending it they'll implement the PathBuilderTrait.
 This enables you to set and get the path builder on the entities.

-Due to some [limitations of the CakePHP core](http://api.cakephp.org/3.1/source-class-Cake.ORM.Table.html#1965) you can't pass options to the entity when calling `Table::newEntity()`.
+You can't pass options to the entity when calling `Table::newEntity()`.

 There are two workarounds for that issue.
 Either you'll have to set it manually on the entity instance: